Your gift, whatever its size, does indeed help make a very real difference to the areas you support.

 Your support for the Theological School assists in areas such as student welfare, funding the School's lecturers and tutors, ensuring we are building up the life of the School to provide a real service to the Anglican Church in Victoria.

-The Morna Sturrock Fellowship, to foster women as theological scholars, was established in 2008 by a group of supporters of women in ministry and leadership in the Anglican Church.
-The first Morna Sturrock Fellow was Dr Megan Warner, now a lecturer at the Theological School.
+Named after Morna Sturrock, this Fellowship, to foster women as theological scholars, was established in 2008 by a group of supporters of women in ministry and leadership in the Anglican Church.
+The first Morna Sturrock Fellow was Dr Megan Warner, previously a lecturer at the Theological School.

 Our Dining Hall first opened in 1880.
 To mark this occasion, we are offering everyone who makes a gift of $1,880 or more to the Buildings and Grounds Fund the opportunity to 'name' one of the refurbished heritage chairs in the Dining Hall.